These days, we’ve seen a rise in people working from home or on the move—and why not?

-Truthfully, the office just isn’t the most efficient place to get work done anymore, and by cutting out the commute, employers provide a better work-life balance.
-Not only that, they create a more accessible job market and extend opportunities to people who might feel excluded otherwise, be it by financial, physical, or other limitations.
+Employers who offer remote work help create a more accessible job market and extend opportunities to people who might feel excluded otherwise, be it by financial, physical, or other limitations.

 So, with plenty of employees preferring remote work, how can employers ensure they’re still able to communicate and collaborate with the rest of the team?

 The answer is a good teleconferencing system.
 For example, the SimplyCast platform provides versatile audio conference software that’s great for connecting with others, even while they’re on the move.
-Simply dial out or invite them in.
+All attendees need is a computer with an internet connection, a landline, or some kind of mobile device!

-We’ve compiled eight great tips to maximize your productivity!
-Whether it's your first meeting or your 100th, these tips will help every time.
+We’ve compiled eight great tips to maximize your productivity.
+Whether it's your first meeting or your 100th, these tips will help you give better virtual meetings that achieve their goals.

 Just like with an in-person meeting, being prepared is a must for any conference call.